 There is Much More To Learn About XXY

-Doctors are not the enemy in XXY misinformation.
-Many of them just do not know the truth (or are afraid to express it for fear of being professionally ostracized), which is part of why I have published this site.
+Doctors are not necessarily the enemy in XXY misinformation.
+Many of them just do not know the truth (or are afraid to express it for fear of being professionally ostracized), which is part of why this site is being published.

 Help spread the word on social media.